ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/_index.md

 prerequisites:
     - An [Arm-based instance](/learning-paths/servers-and-cloud-computing/csp/) with at least 16 CPUs from a cloud service provider or an on-premise Arm server.

-author_primary: Nikhil Gupta, Pareena Verma, Nobel Chowdary Mandepudi
+author_primary: Nikhil Gupta, Pareena Verma, Nobel Chowdary Mandepudi, Ravi Malhotra

 ### Tags
 skilllevels: Introductory